 Natural Remedies for UTIs in Dogs

 Early detection is paramount to ensuring our pooches remain happy and healthy when it comes to urinary tract infections in dogs.
 Luckily, there are some great natural remedies around.
-Here we explore CBD oil, supplements, dietary changes, and herbal medications that might alleviate UTIs in dogs.
+Here we explore Full Spectrum Hemp Extract CBD oil, supplements, dietary changes, and herbal medications that might alleviate UTIs in dogs.

 What Is a UTI?

-Picking up signs of a UTI infection in your dog early and using some at-home treatments can often treat the infection.
+Picking up signs of a UTI in your dog early and using some at-home treatments can often handle the infection.
 However, if the problem persists, it’s always best to consult a holistic or integrative veterinary professional.
 In more stubborn cases, when the bacteria have established, antibiotics might be needed.
-In severe cases, bladder stones might form, and your vet might perform a specialized procedure known as a urinalysis.
+Your vet might perform a specialized procedure known as a urinalysis.
 This will determine the level of infection and help to find the best treatment solutions.

 What Causes a UTI?